jimcrews/crewsj.github.io/kubernetes-getting-started.md

 ## Local Cluster Setup

 Follow the [docs](https://k3d.io/v5.6.0/#installation) to get K3D installed.
-[kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl) and [docker](https://docs.docker.com/get-docker/) are required.
-I'll also use the alias of 'k' for 'kubectl'
+[kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl) and [docker](https://docs.docker.com/get-docker/) are required. **I'll also be using the alias of 'k' for 'kubectl'**

 ### K3D Create Multi-Node Cluster

-Create a local cluster with 1 Control Plane, and 3 Worker Nodes and make it accessible via ingress (map the ingress port 80 to localhost:8081).
+Create a local cluster with 1 Control Plane, and 3 Worker Nodes and make it accessible via ingress (map the ingress port 80 to localhost:8081):
 ```
 k3d cluster create my-cluster -p "8081:80@loadbalancer"  --servers 1 --agents 3
 ```